 Stuart: What it’s given is a way to concentrate an on-site system in an underground tank and it doesn’t impact the rest of the site.

 Karen: And like Redland is a really good place, I think, to test innovation and different thinking.
 I’ve always said, seven most expensive words in business are ‘we have always done it that way’.

 Here is us doing something different and developers actually joining us, like Stuart from Palacio Developments and of course in partnership with SPEL Stormwater, we got a great product that we can now show the rest of the world.

 Stuart: And the guys from SPEL have been giving very good support here on-site in managing the system.
 All of the residents here are all been quite satisfied with what’s going on.
 So there’s been very little impact on-site with the monitoring that has been going on.

 Karen: And I think our officers at Redland City Council are really excited about the opportunity to partner in this innovation, cause obviously, they are really keen to see that our water quality improves.
 We’re at the end of the region when it comes to discharging water into Moreton Bay and every bit we can do here in Redland make a difference to the region.

 Karen: It’s all good news.
 Well done!

 Stuart: Thanks, Karen.

 Karen: So once again, Redland is the forefront.
-This is the first for the region and it’s great that we can be doing it here in partnership with Stuart McQueen and Palacio Property, and of course SPEL Environmental.
+This is the first for the region and it’s great that we can be doing it here in partnership with Stuart McQueen and Palacio Property, and of course SPEL Stormwater.